JoshysHERE/joshys-gist-project/gist-template.md

 - [Look-ahead and Look-behind](#look-ahead-and-look-behind)

 ## Regex Components
+Regex are literals.
+That mean they must be wrapped in the / characters.
+If we use a regex constructor function, we need to enclose it in quotation marks as such: let regex = new RegExp('ab+d', 'i').

 ### Anchors
 Some examples of anchors for regex include ^ and $ which begin and end the expression.

 ### Quantifiers

 ### OR Operator
+OR Operators are indicated with | which is applied to [abc] searches for a or b or c. there is one 'or' in the regex which means look for /1 or white space.
 ### Character Classes

 ### Flags

 ### Grouping and Capturing
+Portions of a regex delineated by parentheses() where text inside is considered a sub-expression.
+In the current regex, [a-z]+, [^<]+, ?:>(.*)<\/\1>|\s+\/> are all sub-expressions.
 ### Bracket Expressions
+The range of characters we want to match in the regex. examples of this are a-z and <

 ### Greedy and Lazy Match